puffy310/puffy310/README.md

 - 👋 Hi, I’m @puffy310, CEO at BirdL: Big Innovation Research and Devlopment Labs.
 - 👀 I’m interested in ...
-AI/Ml, Text To Image, Large Langauge Models, and other Metaverse technology!
+AI/Ml, Text To Image, Large Langauge Models, and other technology!
 - 🌱 I’m currently learning ...
 NLP, Hugging
-- 🥑 I'm known Puffy Avacodo#7496 if you'd like to inquire to me!
 - 😎 I love what I do and hope people could join along with me!

 <!---